This question comes up a lot: “Do I need a real estate agent to buy a new home?”

 Some Central Ohio builders have a fantastic reputation for delivering homes on time, while others have the opposite.
 In fact, construction delays make up a large number of complaints about new construction.

 Buying and selling a home at the same time can be stressful.
-If you’re new home isn’t completed on time, it will only make the process more difficult.
+If your new home isn’t completed on time, it will only make the process more difficult.

 2. Your Agent Can Provide Guidance When Choosing Neighborhood and Lot